OPS-E2E-PPE/VBA-Docs/api/Project.Application.CleanupProjectFromCache.md

 ## Remarks

-You can use the  **CleanupProjectFromCache** method if you suspect the project in the local cache is corrupted.
+Use the **CleanupProjectFromCache** method if you suspect the project in the local cache is corrupted.
 If _FileName_ is omitted, **CleanupProjectFromCache** does nothing.

 ## Example